crschnick/pdx_unlimiter/README.md

 # Development

-To build this project, [GraalVM for Java 17](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.2.0) is required to be the JVM.
+To build this project, a JDK for at least Java 17 is required.
-You can't use any other JVM distribution as the Pdx-Unlimiter uses GraalVM specific features.
-You can build the gradle project using the gradle wrapper with `gradle/gradlew build` or `gradle\gradlew.bat build`.
+You can then build the gradle project using the gradle wrapper with `gradle/gradlew build` or `gradle\gradlew.bat build`.
 For running, you can use `gradle/gradlew run`.
 Note here that the gradle wrapper has been moved into the `gradle` subdirectory.
 You can use the automatically generated file `pdxu.properties`, which is created when gradle is run the first time,